aalejandroaraujo/mhtp-plugins/mhtp-chat-woocommerce-v1.3.3-final/README.md

 6. Activate the plugin through the 'Plugins' menu.
 7. Use the shortcode `[mhtp_chat_interface]` (or `[mhtp_chat]`) on any page.

 The plugin communicates with Botpress using the base defined in `MHTP_BOTPRESS_CHAT_API`.
 This defaults to `https://chat.botpress.cloud/v1`, but some installations require the bot ID in the path.
-A user and conversation are created automatically when a chat session starts.
+A user is created the first time they start chatting and the initial message is sent to the `/events` endpoint, which also creates a conversation automatically.

 ## Usage